* Tesla gains on Ark’s $3,000 price target by 2025

 Bank stocks, which have enjoyed a rally on brightening economic prospects, dropped almost 2%.

-The S&P 500 tech index jumped, while energy and financials closed in the red.
+The S&P 500 tech index jumped about 2.35%, while energy and financials were in the red.

 The iShares MSCI Turkey ETF sank about 20% as President Tayyip Erdogan’s decision to oust a hawkish central bank governor sparked fears of a reversal of recent rate hikes.

-Reporting by Herbert Lash in New York, additional reporting by Noel Randewich in San Francisco, Medha Singh and Devik Jain in Bengaluru Editing by Saumyadeb Chakrabarty and Matthew Lewis
+The S&P 500 posted 11 new 52-week highs and no new lows; the Nasdaq Composite recorded 87 new highs and 23 new lows.
+(Reporting by Herbert Lash in New York Additional reporting by Medha Singh and Devik Jain in Bengaluru Editing by Saumyadeb Chakrabarty and Matthew Lewis)